Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 <!-- END SNIPPET -->

-> **Note:** A client may also be authenticated via SAS signature, using the `AzureSasCredential`.
+> **Note:** A Basic client may also be authenticated via SAS signature, using the `AzureSasCredential`.
 A sample demonstrating this, is available [here][python-eg-sample-send-using-sas] ([async_version][python-eg-sample-send-using-sas-async]).

 > **Note:** The `generate_sas` method can be used to generate a shared access signature.
 A sample demonstrating this can be seen [here][python-eg-generate-sas].

 ## Key concepts

-### Namespace
+### Namespace ~

 A **[namespace](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespaces)** is a management container for other resources.
 It allows for grouping of related resources in order to manage them under one subscription.

 #### Namespace Topic

-A **[namespace topic](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespace-topics)** are topics that are created within an Event Grid namespace.
+A **[namespace topic](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespace-topics)** is a topic that is created within an Event Grid namespace.
 The client publishes events to an HTTP namespace endpoint specifying a namespace topic where published events are logically contained.
 A namespace topic only supports the CloudEvent v1.0 schema.

 #### Event Subscription

 An **[event subscription](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#event-subscriptions)** is a configuration resource associated with a single topic.

-### Basic
+### Basic ~

 #### Topic
 A **[topic](https://docs.microsoft.com/azure/event-grid/concepts#topics)** is a channel within the EventGrid service to send events.
 The event schema that a topic accepts is decided at topic creation time.
 If events of a schema type are sent to a topic that requires a different schema type, errors will be raised.